FAQ for Students

 More than ever, public agencies are in need of passionate and future-thinking individuals to step up and take the lead.
-The goal of the Certificate Program in Leadership Development for Public Agencies is to engage emerging leaders from the various agencies through a program tailored for the public sector.
+The goal of the Certificate Program in Leadership Development for Public Agencies is to engage emerging leaders through a program tailored for the public sector.
 This program benefits the participants and their agencies in the following ways:

 - Maximize training opportunities regardless of city/agency size